-Question Answer Evidence/comment Does the school have a policy Yes Part of Safeguarding policy Does the school work with outside yes Police and Social Care agencies on R and E Has the school got a not E Lead minated R and yes Melanie Barrow (CEO) Do staff have a process to voice their yes Internal Referral Form concerns Do children have a pro ocess to yes Class teacher, Headteachers/ Head voice their concerns of School Are there opportunities f or students to yes PSHE lessons and learn about R and E assemblies Are there documented cases of R yes Cohort of students are white British and E at the school majority and Primary aged, no issues have ever been raised yet.
-Is the school particular rly prone to R no and E The schools conduct an The schools conduct an annual Remembrance Service with the local British Legion Office held in school.
-All students pa n school.
-All students participate in the service and pay their respects as an entire cohort.
-We also celebrate British Va itish Values.
-Evaluation: LOW RISK Policy needs to be reviewed by Governing Body every new academic year.
-Assemblies and curriculum are sufficient to provide students' knowledge of R and E and what to look for to protect themselves and others at Primary School
+Question Answer Evidence/comment Does the school have Does the school have a policy Part of Safeguarding policy Does the school work Does the school work with outside Police and Social Care agencies on R and E Has the school got a no ominated R and yes Melanie Barrow (CEO) E Lead Do staff have a process to voice their yes Internal Referral Form concerns Do children have a pro ocess to voice yes Class teacher, Headteachers/ Head their concerns of School Are there opportunities for students to yes PSHE lessons and learn about R and E assemblies Are there documented d cases of R yes Cohort of students are white British and E at the school majority and Primary aged, no issues have ever been raised yet. le the school particularly prope to D. no. no Is the school particularly prone to R and E no annual Damam walking a Compile a with the decad Duitials I aming Office balls membrance Service with the local British Legion Office held the service and pay their respects as an entire cohort.
+We also celebrate British Va • service and pay t neil respects as an entire conort.
+We Evaluation: LOW RISK Deligy people to be reviewed by Coversing Evaluation.
+LOW KISK Policy needs to be reviewed by Governing Body every new academic year.
+Assemblies and curriculum are sufficient to provide students' knowledge of R and E and what to look for to protect themselves and others at Primary School age.